Mati-DB/Python-Interview-Questions-Lvl2/Factorial Trailing Zeroes [Microsoft].md

 ***

 ## Interview Question
+Before, you work on this question, make sure you've solved the easier warmup problem [Factorial Formula](https://github.com/Mati-DB/Python-Interview-Questions/blob/main/Factorial%20Function%20%5BMicrosoft%5D.md), where you need to write a function to compute 𝑛 factorial as follows:

+𝑛! = 𝑛 ∗ (𝑛−1) ∗ (𝑛−2) ∗ ... * 2 ∗ 1.

-Let's write a function that returns the number of trailing zeroes in n!.
+Now that you know the factorial formula, let's write a function that returns the number of trailing zeroes in n!.

 For example, for 5!, we'd return 1, because 5! = 5 ∗ 4 ∗ 3 ∗ 2 ∗ 1 = 120 and 120 has exactly 1 trailing zero.